Updated: 29th of November, 2019

-- Fluval Edge 6 Gallon – 6 gallons, but actual water capacity is probably 5 gallons.
+- Fluval Edge – 6 gallons, but actual water capacity is probably 5 gallons.

 Some of these come in more than one size, so keep that in mind.

-Here’s an overview of the best 10-gallon tanks appropriate for a betta:
+Here’s an overview of the 10-gallon fish tank kits that would best suit a Betta:

 - Penn Plax Curved Corner Glass Aquarium Kit – 10 gallons.

 - Marina LED Aquarium Kit – 10 gallons.